Bad Bunny: 2013–2017: Early career beginnings

-2018–2019: X 100pre, and Oasis
+2018–2019: Major breakthrough, X 100pre, and Oasis

-In May 2018, American rapper Cardi B released a collaboration with Bad Bunny and J Balvin, "I Like It".
+In May 2018, American rapper Cardi B released a collaboration with Bad Bunny and J Balvin, "I Like It", which topped the Billboard Hot 100.
 On October 11, 2018, Bad Bunny released "Mia" with Drake, which reached number five on the Billboard Hot 100.

 Bad Bunny released his debut album X 100pre on December 24, 2018, on Christmas Eve 2018 on Rimas Entertainment.
-At Metacritic, X 100pre received an average score of 84 based on five reviews.
+The album peaked at number 11 on the US Billboard 200.
+On Metacritic, X 100pre received an average score of 84 based on five reviews.
 Alexis Petridis of The Guardian praised Bad Bunny's "off-kilter creativity".
 In 2020, X 100pre was voted 447th in Rolling Stones 500 Greatest Albums of All Time.

 On June 28, 2019, Bad Bunny released Oasis, an eight-song collaborative album with J Balvin.
-It peaked at number nine on the Billboard Hot 100 and topped the Billboard US Latin Albums chart.
+It peaked at number nine on the Billboard 200 and topped the Billboard US Latin Albums chart.
 In July 2019, he joined protests against governor Ricardo Rosselló.
 Bad Bunny and Residente released "Afilando Los Cuchillos" ("Sharpening the knives") during the demonstrations.